Pineify Trading Journal: Track Trades, Review Performance, Improve

 Advanced analytics means turning raw trades into decisions you can defend in a weekly review, not admiring curves in a vacuum.

 Sharpe and Sortino ratios add a risk-adjusted lens I find useful when comparing months with different volatility.
-Max Drawdown keeps me honest about survival: a smooth equity curve can hide a depth of pain I do not want to repeat.
+Max Drawdown keeps me honest about survival: a smooth equity curve can hide a depth of pain I don't want to repeat.
 I use these metrics together rather than in isolation.
 Win Rate alone can be misleading if payoffs are skewed; Profit Factor alone can hide frequency problems.
 When the dashboard disagrees with my self-story, I assume the dashboard is closer to the truth and I go hunting for the trades that created the gap.

 Trade Logging